xchwarze/wifi-pineapple-cloner/README.md

 So at the time of redoing this project I decided to rescue the original name from forgotten 🤣

+## Attention!

+The original repo was deleted by DMCA so I am rewriting the project so I don't have to distribute third party code.

+So at the moment you can NOT generate a usable build.

 ## About this project

 This project is the result of everything I've experienced from 2018 to 2022 to successfully clone the NANO and TETRA in any hardware.<br>